Cash Value Life Insurance

 Life Insurance Agent

-The main purpose of buying a life insurance policy is to make sure that your family is provided with a sum of money which can replace your income in the event of your death.
+The main purpose of a life insurance policy is to make sure that your family is provided with a sum of money which can replace your income if you pass away.

 In some cases, however, you might benefit more from a policy which – in addition to a death benefit – also provides you with living benefits, like cash value, which you can access during your lifetime.
 This type of life insurance is called cash value life insurance.
 It is another name for permanent life insurance, which provides a cash value component.